-The Wesleyan Institute for Lifelong Learning (WILL) has completed its fourth full year of operation under the auspices of the Wasch Center.
-We presented seven successful short courses and a full-day program in the fall entitled "Film Studies at Wesleyan: Definition and Demonstration."
-In the spring we offered five short courses and a full-day program.
-The Saturday Institute was entitled "Exploring the Natural History of the Lower Connecticut River".
-Our Saturday enrollment numbers where 48 and 42 respectively.
-Enrollments continue to increase from last year and the program is prospering.
+The Wesleyan Institute for Lifelong Learning (WILL) has completed its fifth full year of operation under the auspices of the Wasch Center.
+In the fall, we presented eight successful short courses and a full-day program entitled "Epidemics: Past and Present."
+In the spring we offered eight short courses and a full-day program entitled "All Aboard!
+The Romance of Trains."
+Our Saturday enrollment numbers where 24 and 43 respectively.
+Enrollments continue to increase with total enrollment of 128 in the fall and 138 in the spring.
+The program is prospering.
 A separate report has been prepared to describe the details of WILL.
 We are pleased to see that WILL continues to have a surplus of income over expenses.